Excel Troubleshooting (Table of Contents)

 Example #3 – Troubleshooting Formula Auto Calculating Error

 Navigate to the Formulas tab.
-Under the Calculation group, you can see a Calculation Options dropdown as shown in the screenshot below:
+Under the Calculation group, you can see a Calculation Options dropdown, as shown in the screenshot below:

 Things to Remember

 - Most of the time, the error you are getting itself informs you about the formula and what can be done to get it resolved.
 For Ex. #N/A tells you that the value in the formula is not present under the given range of table, #VALUE!
-Error tells you that at least one cell should have a numeric value containing a text, #DIV/0!
+The error tells you that at least one cell should have a numeric value containing a text, #DIV/0!
 The error tells you that you tried dividing the numerator with zero.
 Etc.

 Recommended Articles